sonix-network/sonix-network/content/rules.md

 Version: 1.4

+This version of the rules are effective from 2025-11-01

 The following rules are applicable to the following SONIX IXPs:

  - SONIX Stockholm
  - SONIX Gothenburg
  - SONIX Malmo

-By connecting to an IXP part of SONIX you acknowledge the following.
+By connecting to an IXP part of SONIX you acknowledge the following

 # General requirements